Hxrlio/yellow-pack-additions/README.md

 The mod's Curseforge page can be found [here](https://www.curseforge.com/minecraft/mc-mods/yellow-pack-additions)

-The modpack's Curseforge page will be linked here once it exists.
+The modpack's Curseforge page can be found [here](https://www.curseforge.com/minecraft/modpacks/hxrls-yellow-pack)